gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The scientist has a university position and a research group of 12.

-**Public understanding is shaped by the visible:**
+Public understanding is shaped by the visible.

-What the public believes about climate, vaccines, economics, nutrition — is shaped primarily by visible communicators, not by domain experts.
+What the public believes about climate, vaccines, economics, nutrition is shaped primarily by visible communicators, not by domain experts.